SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 # TL;DR.

 Getting ready for the Ubuntu 24.04 LTS upgrade is a step-by-step process.
 It includes making a bootable USB thumb drive on Windows 11, installing and securing Ubuntu, setting up Ubuntu Studio, and imaging my system with CloneZilla.
 This post also covers installing different package managers, browsers, various software, and LLM utilities.
-The upgrade to Ubuntu 24.04 LTS, happening on April 25, 2024, aims to offer a stable system for users who need a predictable computing environment.
+The upgrade to Ubuntu 24.04 LTS, happening on April 25, 2024, aims to offer me a stable system with a predictable computing environment.

 > **Attributions:**
 >